 Josue lives with his mother.
-His duties at home include making beds, helping in the kitchen and running errands.
+He is responsible for making beds, helping in the kitchen and running errands.
+His mother is sometimes employed as a laborer.
 There are 2 children in the family.
-His mother is sometimes employed as a laborer.

 Josue lives in the desert community of Pueblo Joven La Libertad, home to approximately 5,000 residents.
 Typical houses are constructed of cement.
 The spoken language is Spanish.